Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 \tag{11}
 $$

-where we have $N$ unit cell in the supercell
+where we have $N$ unit cell in the supercell.

 Using Eq.
 10, we can express the phonon DOS at each $\vec k$ point as: